anybox/anybox.buildbot.odoo/README.txt

 version of PostgreSQL (e.g, 8.4, 9.0)

-If you happen to have several available versions of PostgreSQL on the same host, you *may* make one slave for each one *if* you can guarantee that buildouts don't share eggs nor downloads between them.
+If you happen to have several available versions of PostgreSQL on the same host, then make one slave for each one.

 Tweaks, optimization and traps
 ------------------------------

-* It is recommended to use shared eggs and OpenERP downloads to avoid useless heavy traffic and long repeated compilations.
-A future version may do that automatically to solve the problem below.
+* eggs and openerp downloads are shared on a per-slave basis.
+A lock system prevents concurrency in buildout runs.

-* *Don't* use shared eggs nor OpenERP downloads settings that apply to more than one slave.
+* Windows slaves are currently unsupported : some steps use '/' separators in arguments.

 ..
 Emacs